Click to view inside book.

 A married man whose sex drive decreases after years of activity does not suffer from the Madonna/Whore Complex.
 This is not a condition that comes on later in life, it is a condition that starts early in his development.
 There are many other reasons for a man’s sex drive to decrease including disease, injury, hormonal changes, stress, and extramarital affairs.

 The actual diagnosis of Madonna/Whore Complex should be made by a trained professional who may also be able to treat the man diagnosed with the complex.
+The term "treat" might be misleading as this is not a broken arm that can be put in a cast until it heals or a bad cold that will respond to antibiotics.

 A man diagnosed with the Madonna/Whore Complex does not want to have a wife who is “a lady in public and a whore in the bedroom.”
 He wants his wife to be a lady in public and in the bedroom.
 He does not want her to be sexually aggressive, or whorish (in his view).
 He wants her to be pure in mind and body, virginal in every way.
 For him, love does not equal sex nor does sex equal love.